johnjoeann4/notes/README.md

 4. Learn to use code editors and IDEs that optimize your workflow.
 5. Stay up-to-date with the latest programming languages, frameworks, libraries, tools, etc., to stay competitive in the job market.
 6. Practice good coding habits, such as commenting your codes, writing modular and reusable functions, following coding standards, using appropriate naming conventions, avoiding code duplication, optimizing performance, debugging, testing, documenting, maintaining, updating, backing up, securing, monitoring, logging, alerting, reporting, archiving, organizing, cleaning, closing, deleting, shredding, recycling, reusing, repurposing, reprocessing and rethinking.

+# 2023-12-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can make better use of your time and ensure that you complete the most critical tasks first.

+Planning ahead is essential to avoid last-minute stress and confusion.
+When you plan your tasks and deadlines in advance, it becomes easier to stay on track and make adjustments as needed.
+You can also use planning tools, such as calendars, task lists, or project management software, to help organize your workload.